What is the Government-in-Action Youth Tour?

 Submit the essay, application, and letter of recommendation to Mid-Yellowstone Electric Cooperative, Attn: Youth Tour Essay Contest, PO Box 386 Hysham, MT 59038.

-The due date for the essay is Monday, Nov.
-11, 2019.
-The winning student will travel to Washington, D.C.
-June 19-26, 2020.
+The winning student will travel to Washington, D.C. in June.
 For more information, check out the Youth Tour Resource Guide below or contact MYEC.